ISSUIUC/ISS-PCB/ISS-PCB-CONVENTIONS.md

 ### Power Pins

-Ensure GND always points down and power (VCC) points up
+Ensure GND pins are on the bottom and power pins (VCC) are on top of the symbol

 Overlap GND/Power/Identical Pins
 - One pin should be visible, all the others should have visibility check box turned off and electrical type set to “Passive”